mubasshir00/Meal_App/README.md

 # meal_app

-Beginner friendly flutter project with all navigation .
+Beginner friendly flutter project with all type of navigation .